r4ds/bookclub-setup/README.md

-# Setting Up for R4DS Online Learning Community Book Clubs
+# Setting Up for Data Science Learning Community Book Clubs

-To update the shared slides for R4DS Online Learning Community book clubs (or to participate in other open source projects), you need to set up GitHub.
+To update the shared slides for Data Science Learning Community book clubs (or to participate in other open source projects), you need to set up GitHub.
 These instructions should help you get started.

-If you have questions about this process, ask in the [#help-zzz-github_open_ource](https://rfordatascience.slack.com/archives/CA349P7EC) channel on the [R4DS Online Learning Community Slack](https://r4ds.io/join).
+If you have questions about this process, ask in the [#help-zzz-github_open_ource](https://dslcio.slack.com/archives/CA349P7EC) channel on the [Data Science Learning Community Slack](https://dslc.io/join).

 1. [Create a GitHub account](https://github.com/signup).